-1 – The government
+The government consultation

 A massive thank you to everyone who responded to the government consultation by the 6 May deadline – whether individually, as a school, or as a third-sector organisation.

 The consultation period was far too sudden and far too short (at half the length of the government’s own guidelines for consultations).
 However, many of our supporters participated, as did we as Ripon City of Sanctuary.
 We all did the best we could in a poor set of circumstances.

-Talk to everyone you can
+3 – Talk to everyone you can

+Tell your family, your friends, your colleagues and your milkman.
+Put it on social media.
+People need to know before it’s too late.
 It’s surprising how many people really do care but don’t always hear about what’s going on.
 If they’re concerned, ask them to do something about it.

 Together With Refugees is a new national coalation whose founding members are Asylum Matters, British Red Cross, Freedom from Torture, Rainbow Migration, Refugee Action, Refugee Council and Scottish Refugee Council.
 Sign up and show your support as an individual.